liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

 3. Create the View class.

-As you create these components, you'll notice that they share a great deal of code with the corresponding components in Get Guestbooks Screenlet's View.
+As you create these components, you'll notice that they share a great deal of code with those in Get Guestbooks Screenlet's View.
 The biggest difference between these Screenlets' Views is that one displays guestbooks and the other displays entries.
 The mechanisms they use to display their data, however, are almost identical.

 To get started, create a new package named `view` inside the `getentriesscreenlet` package.
 You'll first create the View Model interface